 The effect: increased store visiting, more branding options, fun experiences for users.

 How users benefit from shopping apps

-The beauty of online shopping apps is convenience.
+The beauty of online shopping apps is convenient.
 We can shop when we want, at home, on the go or in the store.
 This is a whole different buyer-seller dynamic than it used to be a few years back.
 This also gave birth to customer empowerment – we need pleasant shopping via mobile devices whenever (and wherever) we choose.
 In brief, customers benefit from mobile commerce in such ways:

 - Smart and trendy shopping models

 - Faster buying process